 Economic damages, such as the injured or deceased spouse’s lost earning ability or either party’s medical expenditures, are not included in the recovery.

-A loss of consortium claim is frequently brought by the family member or spouse of an individual who got wounded or murdered due to the defendant’s negligent or malicious behavior as part of a personal injury claim.
+A loss of consortium claim is frequently brought by the family member or spouse of an individual who got wounded or murdered due to the defendant’s negligent or malicious behavior as part of a personal injury claim under the wrongful death statute.

 The premise is that the individual who got injured or died cannot give their spouse or family member the same love, sexual relations, affection, comfort, companionship, or society, as prior to the accident because of the defendant’s actions.
 As a result, the injured person’s family member or spouse has a consortium claim for the damages.